 1. Shioyaki – Salt-Grilled Fish

-Surrounded by the bountiful oceans with different varieties of seafood, Japanese cuisine has hundreds of fish-based creations, both modern and traditional.
+Surrounded by the bountiful oceans with different varieties of seafood, Japanese cuisine has hundreds of modern and traditional fish-based creations.
 Shioyaki is one of them!

 Although mackerel is the most common choice for Shioyaki, sea bream is also popular.
 In fact, salt-grilled sea bream, also known as Tai No Shioyaki, is a traditional New Year’s dish in Japan.

-If you want to know more about Shioyaki, check out how the locals make them in Japan!
+If you want to know more about Shioyaki, check out how the locals make them!

 2. Takoyaki – Octopus Balls